Covid-19 self isolation payments.

 To be eligible for a support payment of £500 you must:

-- have been asked to self-isolate by NHS Test and Trace either because you've tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and
+- have been asked to self-isolate by NHS Test and Trace because you've tested positive for COVID-19;or

 - be employed or self-employed, and